Infection spread for the frog model on trees: Strong recurrence for the self-similar model

-Though we have explained how $(P_n)$ and $(\lambda_n)$ should be interpreted, nothing about them is apparent from their definitions.
+Though we have explained how $(P_{n})$ and $(\lambda _{n})$ should be interpreted, nothing about them is apparent from their definitions.
 We start analyzing their relationship by proving \eqref{eq:lambda.link}: it holds for $n=1$ by definition and can be extended inductively by applying \eqref{eq:def.lambda}.
-Next, we consider some basic properties of the two sequences: \begin{prop}\thlabel{prop:sequence_easy} The sequence $(P_n)_{n\geq 1}$ is nonnegative and decreasing, and the sequence $(\lambda_n)_{n\geq 1}$ is nonnegative. \end{prop} \begin{proof} Since $(1-a)P_1 + a$ is a convex combination of $P_1 < 1$ and $1$, it is less than $1$.
-This shows that $P_2\leq P_1$.
+Next, we consider some basic properties of the two sequences: \begin{proposition} The sequence $(P_{n})_{n\geq 1}$ is nonnegative and decreasing, and the sequence $(\lambda _{n})_{n\geq 1}$ is nonnegative. \end{proposition} \begin{proof} Since $(1-a)P_{1} + a$ is a convex combination of $P_{1} < 1$ and $1$, it is less than $1$.
+This shows that $P_{2}\leq P_{1}$.
 Using \eqref{eq:P_2} and \eqref{eq:P_n},

-Since $P_2\leq P_1$ and $(1-P_1)P_1+P_1\leq 1$ by the same convex combination argument, the above expression is nonnegative, showing that $P_3\leq P_2$.
-Now, assume that $P_n\leq\cdots\leq P_1$, and we will show that $P_{n+1}\leq P_n$.
+\eject Since $P_{2}\leq P_{1}$ and $(1-P_{1})P_{1}+P_{1}\leq 1$ by the same convex combination argument, the above expression is nonnegative, showing that $P_{3}\leq P_{2}$.
+Now, assume that $P_{n}\leq \cdots \leq P_{1}$, and we will show that $P_{n+1}\leq P_{n}$.
 By \eqref{eq:P_n},

-The inductive hypothesis shows that all factors are nonnegative, proving $P_{n+1}\leq P_n$.
-Hence, $(P_n)_{n\geq 1}$ is decreasing.
-Thus, all terms in \eqref{eq:P_n} are nonnegative, showing that $P_n\geq 0$ for all $n$.
-Combined with \eqref{eq:def.lambda}, this proves that $\lambda_n\geq 0$. \end{proof}
+The inductive hypothesis shows that all factors are nonnegative, proving $P_{n+1}\leq P_{n}$.
+Hence, $(P_{n})_{n\geq 1}$ is decreasing.
+Thus, all terms in \eqref{eq:P_n} are nonnegative, showing that $P_{n}\geq 0$ for all $n$.
+Combined with \eqref{eq:def.lambda}, this proves that $\lambda _{n}\geq 0$. \end{proof}

-\begin{prop}\thlabel{prop:sequence_hard} The sequence $(\lambda_n)_{n\geq 1}$ is decreasing. \end{prop} The proof of this is a lengthy and unilluminating sequence of algebraic manipulations that we have left to Appendix~\ref{sec:painful.appendix}.
+\begin{proposition} The sequence $(\lambda _{n})_{n\geq 1}$ is decreasing. \end{proposition} The proof of this is a lengthy and unilluminating sequence of algebraic manipulations that we have left to Appendix~\ref{sec:painful.appendix}.
 We are left with the feeling that there must be a probabilistic explanation, but we could not come up with it.

-In the next lemma, we see that $\chi_n$ gives us a lower bound on $\Aa^n0$ and hence on the return process of the self-similar frog model.
-We will see that the definition of $(P_n)$ is tailored to this lemma.
+In the next lemma, we see that $\chi _{n}$ gives us a lower bound on $\Aa ^{n}0$ and hence on the return process of the self-similar frog model.
+We will see that the definition of $(P_{n})$ is tailored to this lemma.